Webinars are a great way for parents "meet" FAU Administrators and to learn about FAU's resource.

 This webinar was full of useful information regarding how your student can gain academic related experiences outside the classroom (think: resume building opportunities!!!).
 Topics for this session included Service-Learning, Undergraduate Research, Study Abroad, and Co-ops and Internships.
 These opportunities are available to all students from first year to last year.
 Some might be something your student might consider doing over the summer while others might be better suited for fall semester, regardless, it's never too early to start planning.

-The role of Office of Student Conduct is to educate students about their rights and responsibilities as University community members.
+The role of Office of Student Conduct and Conflict Resolution is to educate students about their rights and responsibilities as University community members.
 Students often aren't familiar with the Conduct Office until they are in trouble, and then it is too late.
 One of their goals is to encourage students to assume self and social responsibility.
 In this webinar, the Associate Dean of Students and Director of Student Conduct, Joanna Ellwood, will educate parents on the conduct process to encourage a safe and healthy environment for the campus community.

 Deputy Chief Brammer reminds us that police department at FAU is here for more than just to arrest unruly students.
 He discussed other services the police department provides that your student should take advantage of while they are at FAU.